Where to store backups

 less reliable as hard ones.
 Today's market is full of removable devices that differ by

 speed, capacity, reliability, price.

 - Local Area Network (LAN).
-If you're a network admin (see corparate network backup for details), with the ABE you
+If you're a network admin corparate network backup for details), with the Backup Tool you

 can either centralize the backing up of your LAN workstations and servers on a single